lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 Power BI Dashboard with Stocks/ETF performance indicators This project provides a simple Power BI dashboard for a Kaggle dataset about stocks and etfs prices.
 This dataset contains daily observations of opening and closing prices for all tickers currently (1980-2020) trading on NASDAQ.
 My goal was to create a simple Power BI dashboard that can be useful to get some insights about financial data.
+I imported all the etf csv on Power BI and used "Combine" on them to have a full etf table, containing day-to-day etf price infos.
+I imported all the stocks csv on Power BI and used "Combine" on them to have a full stocks table, containing day-to-day etf price infos.
+Finally, I imported the symbols_valid_meta.csv on Power BI, and added relationship to the etf and stocks tables using the 'Symbol' columns.
 In the page "Stocks" you will find three charts:
 - Total Stocks Volume Current Year: this chart shows the total Stocks volume aggregated by month, in the last available year in the dataset
 - Weighted Average Price of Stocks: this chart reports the total weighted average price of stocks, aggregated by year